-Totzeret HaAretz in Tel Aviv (or ToHa, as it’s commonly known) is one of Gav-Yam’s most prominent projects.
+Totzeret HaAretz in Tel Aviv (or ToHa, as it’s commonly known) is one of Gav-Yam’s most prominent projects In collaboration with Amot.
 This remarkable building showcases the successful combination of business initiative, innovative architectural design, and ecological thinking that takes into account the needs of visitors as well as employees who will use the building’s offices.
 Located at the intersection of Yigal Alon and Totzeret HaAretz Streets, and Derech HaShalom, in Tel Aviv, ToHa is an impressive and eye-catching structure on the Tel Aviv skyline that has raised the bar for all future buildings and projects.
 The current 27-story tower will soon be joined by another adjacent tower of over sixty stories.

 An Innovative Project